nickyhajal/world-domination-summit/_content/academies.md

 <iframe src="https://player.vimeo.com/video/121164251?title=0&byline=0&portrait=0" width="570" height="321" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>&nbsp; <br>

-Academies will return for WDS 2017 but until then, feel free to look through this past year's Academies schedule (below) to get a sense of topics that are generally covered.

 <!-- We're excited to announce that Academies are back in 2016!
 We're extending this year's Academies to include a wide range of awesome topics and feature several favorite WDS speakers from over the years.

 Registration for Academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 Please note, if you are attending WDS (360 or Connect), please log in to your WDS account before making your Academy selection.